Ways to sell

 Or learn more about the conveyancing process of selling a house below.

-Step 2 – Your conveyancer will complete an ID verification and check your property details
+Step 2 – ID checks and property information

-ID Check: For your ID check, your conveyancer they will have to see your primary ID, such as a passport or driving licence as well as proof of residence in the form of a bank statement or utility bill.
+ID Check: For your ID check, your conveyancer will need to see your primary ID, such as a passport or driving licence as well as proof of residence in the form of a bank statement or utility bill.

 Property details